Felix Hernandez may be a reliever now for the Mariners, but ‘I’m still a starter’

 “I hope it goes well,” Servais said.
 “I hope he pitches well enough that there’s an opportunity for him to get back in the rotation at some point.
 We’ll see.”

-Call it denial, stubbornness or obliviousness, but Hernandez believes he will eventually return to the rotation.
+Call it denial, stubbornness or obliviousness, but Hernandez said he believes he will eventually return to the rotation.
 This move to the bullpen isn’t permanent in his mind.
 He’s going to use it to get back to where he’s always been.

 “I’m just going to go for it,” he said.
 “Just try to be better.
-If they need me at the end to start a game I’ll be ready for that, too.
+If they need me at the end to start a game, I’ll be ready for that, too.
 I’m going to be a starter anyway.
 I’m not a reliever.
 I’m a starter.”

 Also